Kometa-Team/Kometa/docs/pmm/install/overview.md

 ## Customizing the docker-compose file with runtime flags and ENV vars

-Plex Meta Manager's behavior can be modified in a variety of ways using either runtime flags or environnment variables.
+Plex Meta Manager's behavior can be modified in a variety of ways using either runtime flags or environment variables.
 These flags and vars are detailed [here](../environmental.md).

 This is optional, and is not necessary to run PMM.
 Many if not most users will have no reason to do this and can use something more like the basic docker-compose just above.